nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 Maintenance branches are usually named `major.minor` or `major.minor_LTS`: for instance, `1.0`, `1.1` and `1.2` or `1.0_8.10`, `1.1_9.10` and `1.2_10.10`.

-## Target platform
+## Target Platform

-The prefered way to define on which Nuxeo platform a package can be installed is the following:
+The preferred way to define on which Nuxeo platform a package can be installed is the following:

 ```xml
   <target-platform>